home :: coordination

 yet she only plans to stay four days.

-or joins two alternatives together:
+or joins two alternative ideas together:

 We can go out to dinner with my parents,